-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes. ^{††} \$0 copayment or 40% coinsurance for each pair of Medicare-covered therapeutic shoes.
 You pay these amounts until you reach the out-of-pocket maximum.
 Diabetes self-management training is covered under certain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
-Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare-covered benefits. \$0 copayment or 20% coinsurance for Medicare-covered benefits.
+Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare-covered benefits. \$0 copayment or 40% coinsurance for Medicare-covered benefits.
 You pay these amounts until you reach the out-of-pocket maximum.
+Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating \$0 copayment for Medicare-covered benefits. ^{††} Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies. ^{††} \$0 copayment or 40% coinsurance for Medicare-covered benefits.
+Your cost sharing for Medicare oxygen equipment coverage is \$0 copayment or 40% coinsurance every time you get covered equipment or supplies.